roberto-holmes/SUHPA-Flight-Computer/README.md

 - Varying frequency beep
 - Invert controls
 - Divide trim steps by 10
-- Fix lag when SD card disconnects
+- SD card doesn't reinitialize if it disconects as this would cause the device to only transmit packets every couple of seconds

 ## Hardware